Music Career Finder

 “I’d be lying if I said I wasn’t on Home Depot’s website last week and like, ‘Okay, should I take the night shift here?’” he said. “…I haven’t had a ‘real job’ since Starbucks in 2011, but who knows, you know?
 I don’t have a hit song that’s just a slam dunk for the next 50 years.”

 And you have to have perseverance and persistence.
-You have to be in this for the long haul, according to Jason Blume (Britney Spears, The Backstreet Boys).
+You have to be in this for the long haul.

 Despite these somewhat bleak perspectives on songwriting as a career, there are benefits to being a songwriter.